 Measure user latency

-Once you establish a baseline of your latency requirements, look at your user base to decide the best placement of your GCP resources.
+Once you establish a baseline of your latency requirements, look at your user base to decide the best placement of your Google Cloud resources.
 Depending on whether this is a new or existing app, there are different strategies to employ.

-Use the following strategies to measure latency to partners that you access during app serving or to measure latency to your on-premises network that might be interconnected to your GCP project using Cloud VPN or Cloud Interconnect – Dedicated.
+Use the following strategies to measure latency to partners that you access during app serving or to measure latency to your on-premises network that might be interconnected to your Google Cloud project using Cloud VPN or Dedicated Interconnect.

 Estimate latency for new workloads

-If you don't have an existing app with a similar user base to your new app, estimate latency from various GCP regions based on rough location distribution of your expected user base.
+If you don't have an existing app with a similar user base to your new app, estimate latency from various Google Cloud regions based on rough location distribution of your expected user base.